jkreller/think.green/README.md

 *think.green* was brought to life to learn Swift UI for myself but also creating a valuable app that helps people.

 ## Roadmap
-Q1 2020: Start development of UI
-Q3 2020: Evaluate and add backend (headless CMS)
+* Evaluate and add backend (headless CMS)
-Q4 2020: Populate information and go live
+* Populate information and go live

-2021:
 * Allow contributions
 * Feature development

 **&copy; Julian Kreller | think.green 2020**